andersblomqvist/rust-raytracer/README.md

-# rust-raytracer
+# Ray Tracing in one Weekend with Rust

-A rust implementation of the Ray Tracing in One Weekend book.
+This is an implementation of the [_Ray Tracing in One Weekend_](https://raytracing.github.io/books/RayTracingInOneWeekend.html) using Rust.